mrMalinka/cc-cryptocoin/README.md

 ```sh
 wget https://raw.githubusercontent.com/mrMalinka/cc-cryptocoin/refs/heads/main/startup.lua
 ```
 Then, run `startup.lua` (or reboot, since its a startup file) and wait for it to connect.
-You can also run `startup.lua wallet` to get your public wallet address and put it on pastebin.
-It is recommended to force load the node using any chunk loading method you have.
+You can also run `startup.lua wallet` to get your public wallet address and put it on pastebin. **It is recommended to force load the node using any chunk loading method you have** (such as chunky turtles from advanced peripherals).

 > [!TIP]
 > If you are the first on a server to set up a node, run `startup.lua genesis` instead.
 This will, by default, start you with 20,000 coins.